 Subd.
 7. Qualifications of individual and team providers. (a) An individual or team provider working within the scope of the provider's practice or qualifications may provide service components of children's therapeutic services and supports that are identified as medically necessary in a client's individual treatment plan.

-(b) An individual provider must be qualified as:
+(b) An individual provider and multidisciplinary team includes:

 (i) be at least 18 years old;